Vegan Athlete Diet ᐅ All About Protein, Vitamin B12 & Iron

 Important: spinach and arugula provide a lot of calcium, but they also contain oxalic acid, which decreases absorption.

 One study looked at the dietary intake of vegans in Germany.
 Researchers found that along with calcium and vitamin B12, there is too little iodine included in the diet (only 40% of the recommended allowance).
 This trace element is used by the body to produce two thyroid hormones: thyroxine and triiodothyronine.
 The hormones control many processes in the body, such as growth, bone replacement, brain development, and the metabolism.
 The German Nutrition Society (DGE) recommends a daily allowance of 200 mcg per day.

 Seaweed is a good plant source for iodine.
 The micronutrient can also be found in potatoes, cranberries, and iodized salt.

-They should be colorful and diverse!
+A vegan athlete’s diet should be colorful and diverse in order to include all the essential nutrients.
+Make sure you’re eating regularly and consuming enough calories.
 We’ve put together a list of the best vegan foods for you below:

 Nutrients | Foods

 - Protein: legumes, grains, tofu, quinoa, nuts, seeds, vegetables

 - Omega 3 fatty acids: flax seeds, chia seeds, hemp seeds, walnuts, seaweed